discordnova/Nova/README.md

 Nova is an open source Discord framework for creating high-performance app.

-Nova builds upon [Go](https://github.com/golang/go) and [Rust](https://github.com/rust-lang/rust) with [Bazel](https://github.com/bazelbuild/bazel) to propose an effective, safe and production-ready solution.
+Nova builds upon [Go](https://github.com/golang/go) and [Rust](https://github.com/rust-lang/rust) with [Bazel](https://github.com/bazelbuild/bazel) as build system to propose an effective, safe and production-ready solution.

 With Nova you can be sure to build reliable and efficient Discord bots.